Value identification as transaction creator

 Combining patent analytics with our experience of the trigger points of buyers, we have developed tools and techniques to assess the relative strength and attractiveness of patents.

-Cubicibuc’s automated approach to patent evaluation means we can quickly assess portfolios to identify those that fall into sweet-spots for buyers according to technical, commercial and targets appetites.
+Cubicibuc’s approach to patent evaluation means we can quickly assess portfolios to identify those that fall into sweet-spots for buyers according to technical, commercial and targets appetites.

 Our analysis goes beyond simply scoring patents based on patent data, but builds in our intimate knowledge of the market place, allowing us to rapidly target assets that fit the market needs.